Luxoft/gengen/README.md

 #### unstrictId

 By default, GenGen converts all 'id' properties from string type to custom Guid type.
-You can disable this behaviour by setting it to true
+You can disable this behaviour by using it option

 Example: